 Graduated from US Military Academy at West Point.

 Selected to become a Tactical Officer at West Point.

 Earned a Master's degree on Organizational Psychology from Columbia University.

 Killed in action when a bomber detonated a suicide vest in Kunar Province Afghanistan.
 Kennedy was killed alongside Command Sgt.
 Maj.
 Kevin J. Griffin, Maj.
 Walter D. Gray of the U.S. Air Force, and USAID Foreign Service Officer Ragaei Abdelfattah.

 Shortly after his death, The MAJ Tom Kennedy Leadership and Learning Application Award was created at West Point.
 The award is given annually to a member of the Brigade Tactical Department who has made distinctive contributions over their tenure at West Point in honor of MAJ Kennedy.

 His #10 was officially retired at Don Bosco Prep in February of 2013 during a pre-game ceremony prior to the inaugural TK Cup game where a scholarship was also established in his name.

 The U.S. Military Academy Hockey locker room was dedicated in honor of former hockey player Major Thomas “TK” Kennedy.

 Innagural year of TK Foundation Scholarship being available to TPH Center of Excellence student-athletes.

-What are you waiting for?
-Connect with our team and get to know how the TPH Center of Excellence can help you or your student-athlete take the next step in academics, athletics, and life.
+Connect with our team and learn how TPH Academy can help you or your student-athlete take the next step in academics, athletics, and life.